 The first thing we looked at was where the astaxanthin was sourced.
-We specifically looked for products that contained Haematococcus Pluvialis as this is one of the purest forms of the micro algae from which to extract astaxanthin from.
+We specifically looked for products that contained Haematococcus Pluvialis as this is one of the purest forms of the microalgae from which to extract astaxanthin.
 This is why you won’t see the well-known AlgaLife brand because their product did not specify this source.
-On the other hand, our top rankings like Amazing Nutrition, are directly sourced from Haematococcus Pluvialis.
+On the other hand, our top rankings, like Amazing Nutrition, are directly sourced from Haematococcus Pluvialis.

-Next we looked at dosages.
+Next, we looked at dosages.
 According to research, 12 mg is a high-potency dosage that is typically recommended for workouts and heavily active lifestyles.
 For maintenance, 4-10 mg is the recommended dose.
-We preferred lower dosages, like the 4mg BioAstin Astaxanthin capsules, because it allows to manipulate the dosage to meet your individual needs and did not require to take a heavy dosage or a low dosage that simply wouldn’t work for you.
+We preferred lower dosages, like the 4mg BioAstin Astaxanthin capsules, because it allowed manipulating the dosage to meet your individual needs and did not require to take a heavy dosage or a low dosage that simply wouldn’t work for you.

 Third, we looked at whether the products added additional fillers or ingredients.
 Products like Viva Naturals and Now Nutrition ranked high due to their purity.
 We made exceptions for some ingredients if they were complementary to the astaxanthin and made the supplement more effective.
 We also preferred products that were vegan or vegetarian since this is a popular way for vegans and vegetarians to get the benefits of astaxanthin without consuming fish or seafood.